Main pg_autoctl commands¶

 generally possible to use only some of the many

 This section of the documentation is a short introduction to the main commands that are useful when getting started with pg_auto_failover.
-More commands are available and help deal with a variety of situations, see the pg_autoctl commands reference for the whole list.
+More commands are available and help deal with a variety of situations, see the Manual Pages for the whole list.

 To follow a step by step guide that you can reproduce on your own Azure subscription and create a production Postgres setup from VMs, see the pg_auto_failover Tutorial section.